qmlbook/qmlbook/docs/javascript/javascript.rst

       return data;
   }

 The data return from the call function is a JS object with a result, expression and error property: ``data: { expression: {}, result: {}, error: {} }``.
 We can use this JS object directly inside the ListModel and access it then from the delegate, e.g. ``model.expression`` gives us the input expression.
-For the simplicity of the example we ignore the error result.
+For the simplicity of the example, we ignore the error result.